 A data entry clerk is someone who takes information or data and inputs it into a more usable digital format.

 Data entry jobs are flexible, allow you to work at home at your own pace, and also require very few qualifications.

 If you have excellent typing skills, a reliable internet connection, an eye for detail, and don’t mind doing monotonous tasks, then an online data entry role might be a good one for you.

 Social Media Manager

-Not only could an opportunity like this be fun, but it’s also another excellent way to beef up your resume if you’re planning on going into the marketing, communications, or journalism field.
+Not only could an opportunity like this be fun, but it’s also another excellent way to beef up your resume if you’re planning on going into the marketing, communications, or even video game journalism field.